Think Like a Monk Book Summary I Jay Shetty

 Woman bowing in gratitude

 • Don’t judge the moment.
-As soon as you label something as bad, your mind starts to believe it.
+As soon as you label something wrong, your mind starts believing it.
 Instead, be grateful for setbacks.
-Allow the journey of life to progress at its own pace and in its own roundabout way.
+Allow life’s journey to progress at its own pace and roundabout way.
 The universe may have other plans in store for you.

 2) Relationships

-• Whenever you give out any energy love, hate, anger, kindness, you will always get it back in one way or the other.
+• Whenever you give out any energy, love, hate, anger, or kindness, you will always get it back in one way or the other.

-• Focus on quality of time spent with loved ones rather than quantity.
-When you are there, be there 100% it better to spend 15 minutes with your kid with full focus rather than spending 1 hour listening to him while fiddling with your phone simultaneously.
+• Focus on the quality of time spent with loved ones rather than quantity.
+When you are there, be 100%.
+It is better to spend 15 minutes with your kid with complete focus rather than spending 1 hour listening to him while fiddling with your phone simultaneously.

 3) Service

 • It’s hard to think about selflessness when we are struggling.
-And yet that is exactly what Jay learned as a monk.
+And yet, that is precisely what Jay learned as a monk.
 Selflessness is the surest route to inner peace and a meaningful life.
 Selflessness heals the self.

-• In Long Walk to Freedom, Nelson Mandela writes, “No one is born hating another person because of the color of his skin, or his background, or his religion.
-People must learn to hate, and if they can learn to hate, then they can be taught to love, for love comes more naturally to the human heart than its opposite.
+• In Long Walk to Freedom, Nelson Mandela writes, “No one is born hating another person because of the color of his skin, background, or religion.
+People must learn to hate; if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.

-I have also created videos of a few quotes from the book I read- Hope you like it.
-Please do subscribe to YouTube channel self-help books quotes- Myread4change
+I have also created videos of a few quotes from the book I read- I hope you like them.
+Please subscribe to the YouTube channel self-help book quotes- Myread4change.

 Conclusion

-One need not necessarily become a Monk to discipline the mind and lead a peaceful life and Think like a Monk shows the way, how one gets the best of both worlds.
-Read this book and you will walk away with great ideas to improve your life.
+One need not necessarily become a Monk to discipline the mind and lead a peaceful life.
+Think like a Monk.
+Show the way one gets the best of both worlds.
+Read this book, and you will have great ideas to improve your life.

-Hope this book summary helped you in some way.
-Please share your thoughts in the comment.
+I hope this book summary helped you in some way.
+Please share your thoughts in the comments.
 I would love to hear from you.

 Thank you for reading.